-He stopped at the truck for Gary’s whiskey, slammed the door and triggered the locks on his way to the trailer.
-She slithered off his back when he climbed the rickety steps.
+He stopped at the truck for Gary’s whiskey.
+He slammed the door and on the way to the trailer, he triggered the lock.
+Liv slithered off his back when he climbed the rickety steps to the trailer.
 Mitch crouched so she wouldn’t fall.
 “Careful.”

 As soon as her bare toes kissed the gray weathered wood, he lifted his arm to beat on the front door.
 “Open up, Gary,” he said, his breath pluming in the frosty air.

 She pasted behind him like glue, still shivering despite his coat.
 How long had she been hiding outside, freezing?

 Mitch pounded on the door.
 “Dad!”

 “It ain’t locked, goddamnit!”

 Mitch shoved the door open and dragged Liv over the threshold behind him.

 The wasted shell of his father glared at him from the hospital bed in the dank, narrow living room.
 Most of his hair was gone and what little remained had pasted to his scalp in stringy, unwashed clumps.
 Lines grooved his face, some from the pain that required the morphine pump, but mostly from hard living.
 Gary McAllister had been a hulking, brute of a man until cancer had eaten him away.
 All that was left was this skeletal, dried-out husk and the hatred that beaded his eyes.
 “If you didn’t bring it, you can just turn your ass around, boy.”